jisungl/James-Wedding/README.md

 - routes.ts
 - routes_test.ts

+Developed a full-stack wep application using React and Node.js to manage wedding guest lists.
+Implemented core functionality on the client side: forms to add guests, edit guest details, customize dietary restrictions, and include plus-ones.

+Wrote fetch logic to handle client-server communication and updated React components based on server response.
+Synced client and server state to ensure data persistence through browser reloads

 **Features**
 - Add guests and their plus-ones, labeled as the guest(s) of either bride or groom
 - Guests can be labeled as family
 - Approximation of total guests
 - Dietary restrictions for each guest